UltraMessaging/lbmct/README.md

 * CT does not yet work with wildcard receivers.
 But it should work fine with appropriate CT API additions.

-* CT does not yet work with SmartSources.
+* CT does not yet work with Smart Sources.
 However, this work is planned.

 * CT does not yet have connection-level keepalive functionality.